 2. Regular Video Chats

-Video conferencing amidst the pandemic especially Zoom and Skype have bridged the gap of communication barriers.
+Using secure video conferencing software amidst the pandemic especially Zoom and Skype have bridged the gap of communication barriers.
 While occasional touch points or follow ups might not be required for a scheduled video call, in a digital world like ours, emails and text can often lead to miscommunication.
 Verbal cues like body language and eye contact would allow for better communication, leading to less errors.
 It’ll be easier to spot a worker’s reaction to the visual aids on your deck that you present on video call, rather than comprehend their views via email.
 Now, apart from business processes, weekly virtual chats also will allow everyone to have a safe discussion space for non-work related aspects too.
 Seeing their names on screen and matching their face to their emails will save you from embarrassment the next time you forget their name and allow for better off camera communication in the future.